 In this article:

-Ireland SMS Sender ID registration
+Ireland SMS Requirements

 How to register your SMS Sender ID for Ireland